 When was the last time you Googled your company?

-No matter how prospects first heard about you, chances are they’re going to Google your company and see what you’re about.
+No matter how prospects first heard about you, chances are they’re going to Google your company and see what you’re all about.
 If what they see scares them off, there’s no telling how many customers you’re losing.

 Pay close attention to search listings with embedded star ratings.
 As long as they’re 5-stars, you’re good to go.

-Of course, better visibility in the search results means more new customers, the number of which you’ll only realize if you experience and track this level of visibility.
+Of course, better visibility in search results means more new customers, the number of which you’ll only realize if you experience and track this level of visibility.